nheidloff/heidloffblog/_posts/2023-02-24-foundation-models-transformers-bert-and-gpt.md

 GPT doesn't use this trick though and only use a decoder.
 This is possible since these types of models have been trained with massive amounts of data (`Large Language Model`).
 The knowledge of encoders is encoded in billions of parameters (also called weights).
 The same knowledge exists in decoders when trained with enough data.

 Note that ChatGPT has evolved these techniques.
-To prevent hate, profanity and hate, humans need to label some data first.
+To prevent hate, profanity and abuse, humans need to label some data first.
 Additionally `Reinforcement Learning` is applied to improve the quality of the model (see [ChatGPT: Optimizing Language Models for Dialogue](https://openai.com/blog/chatgpt/)).

 ## Resources